jadengong/monopoly-board/README.md

 2. Open the Project
   - Launch your IDE of choice and open the cloned directory

-**NOTE** A cmake-build-debug folder should automatically generate and this makes the program runnable by itself.
+**NOTE** A cmake-build-debug folder should automatically generate and this makes the program runnable by itself (at least on CLion).
 Otherwise, continue the steps below:

 3. Build the project (with CMake)